Marc Shaiman: Career

 In February 2021, it was announced that Shaiman and Wittman were writing songs for a new musical adaptation of Some Like It Hot, which premiered on Broadway in 2022 with a book by Amber Ruffin and Matthew Lopez.

+In March 2026, Shaiman accompanied Nathan Lane on piano for his performance of the song 'Laughing Matters' from the musical When Pigs Fly, marking Lane's final appearance on The Late Show with Stephen Colbert.

 Activism

 In 2008, a controversy erupted nationwide when California Musical Theatre's then artistic director Scott Eckern resigned over the revelation of his personal donation of $1,000 to a political campaign to support California Proposition 8, an amendment which enshrined into the California Constitution that "only marriage between a man and a woman [was] recognized in California".
 After the amendment was passed, donor information became public.
 Shaiman and other Broadway artists who had previously worked with the director became critical and called for a boycott of the theatre by all gay artists and performers, ending in the director's resignation days later.

 To protest the passage of California Proposition 8 in November 2008, Shaiman wrote a satiric mini-musical Prop 8 – The Musical.
 The three-minute video was distributed on the internet at FunnyOrDie.com, beginning on December 3, 2008.
 It was written and produced in just a few days.
 The cast includes Jack Black (who plays Jesus), Neil Patrick Harris, John C. Reilly, Allison Janney, Andy Richter, Maya Rudolph, Margaret Cho, and Rashida Jones.
 Shaiman plays the piano and appears briefly in the video.
 It received 1.2 million internet hits in its first day.